Rhubarb week continues with this easy and tasty Rhubarb Strawberry Crisp.

 While the fruit is baking, make the topping: Combine the oats, ground pecans, sugars, flour, cinnamon, and ginger in a bowl.
 Add the melted butter and mix until it is an evenly moist, crumbly mix.
 Remove the fruit from the oven and pour the topping over it.
 Return to the oven and bake it for an additional 20 minutes, or until the topping is light brown and crisp.

-One note about this recipe: One of the best tips we ever read for baking fruit crisps is to cook the fruit until it’s nice and bubbly before you put the topping on it.
-That way the “crisp” topping doesn’t get soggy while the fruit does its thing.
+One note about this recipe: To get a true “crisp,” cook the fruit until it’s nice and bubbly before you put the topping on it.
+That way the topping doesn’t get soggy while the fruit does its thing.
 The “crisp” is only in the oven long enough to, well, crisp up, so you won’t wind up with a soggy dessert.

 And another thing: We highly recommend this as a dessert, particularly served warm with a dollop of cream or ice cream.
 But we’re here to tell you that it’s perfectly fine to have it for breakfast.
 Hey – it’s got oats and pecans and fruit!
 Who is anyone to judge?